No Honey, No Haagen Dazs’s Strawberry Ice Cream

-What?
-No honey, No ice cream?
-You must be kidding.
+Believe it or not, ‘No honey, No ice cream?’
+You must be kidding me?
 Most of you would have heard something like, “No money, no honey?”
 And now, “No honey, no ice cream.”
 Well, not what you have in mind.
-‘Honey’ here means honey bee - to be more exact.
-And what has honey bee gotten to do with ice cream?
+‘Honey’ here means ‘honey bee’ – to be more exact.
+And what has honey bee got to do with ice cream?
 Can you imagine what the world would be like without ice cream?
 I can’t even bear to think about it.
-I remember growing up with ice cream being one of my favorite desserts.
-There was an occasion during my army days, when my camp mates and I each finished a whole tub of ice cream; you can’t really blame us, it was summer and the ice cream just tasted too good.
+I remember growing up with ice cream being one of my favorite desserts; there was once during my army days, when a camp-mate and I each finished a whole tub of peanut ice cream.
+You can’t really blame us, it was summer in Taiwan then, where we were having our training, and the peanut ice cream simply tasted too good.

-While I was surfing and reading some blogs on the net the other day, I saw this very interesting and attractive advertisement by Haagen Dazs about honey bee.
+While I was surfing and reading some blogs on the net the other day, I saw this very interesting and attractive advertisement by Haagen-Dazs about honey bee.
 Out of curiosity, I clicked on the advertisement and it brought me to a well designed interactive flash website with the heading, ‘Imagine a world without honey bees.’
 Then there is a passage after that that caught my attention:

 “Now imagine that world without tasty pears, luscious raspberries and juicy strawberries.
 Honey bees are responsible for pollinating one-third of all the foods we eat, including many of the ingredients that define our all-natural ice creams.”